DavidRajchman/ROS2_modular_edge_offloading/ros/src/ros_ws/src/modular_gateway_sender/GWcontrolPlane.md

 The control plane will be implemented as a new primary class, `GatewayController`, which will be a ROS 2 node.
 This controller will orchestrate three main components:
 1.  **The Data Plane (`RosGateway`):** The existing `RosGateway` class, which will be owned by the controller and used exclusively for high-speed data transfer.
 2.  **The Discovery Client (`DiscoveryClient`):** A new helper class responsible for all communication with the `DiscoveryService`.
-3.  **The Bridge Control Client (`BridgeControlClient`):** A new helper class responsible for all communication with the Bridge's control plane.
+3.  **The Bridge Control Plane Client (`BridgeCPClient`):** A new helper class responsible for all communication with the Bridge's control plane.

 The system is fundamentally multi-threaded to ensure responsiveness and handle concurrent operations:
 *   **ROS 2 Threads:** Managed by `rclcpp::spin`, handling incoming service calls from other ROS 2 nodes.
 These threads must be non-blocking and will delegate long-running tasks to the control logic thread via thread-safe queues.